software-students-spring2024/1-specification-exercise-se-2pm/README.md

 ## Activity Diagrams

 Most of the interviewees want DM and a public forum.
 Some want a map.
 Incentive system, free products, and coupons, keep.
+Incentives tagged more, more incentives.

 See instructions.
 Delete this line and place images of your UML Activity diagrams here.